sph-mn/sph-sc-lib/readme.md

   data: array uint64_t 4
 ```

-# sah
+# ikv
-string-array-hash - a file format and hashtable type for named arrays, possibly nested.
+indent-key-value - file format and hashtable type for possibly nested named arrays.
-can be used for configuration files.
+use case: text configuration file format.
-the parser is written so that it should be easy to extend for custom value types.
+the parser is written so that it should be relatively easy to add custom value types.

 depends on stdio.h, inttypes.h, murmur3.c, sph/status.c and sph/hashtable.c.
-it also uses getline which needs ``#define _GNU_SOURCE`` before including stdio.h.
+it uses getline which with gcc needs ``#define _GNU_SOURCE`` before including stdio.h.

 ## the file format
 * one key/value association per line
 * key and values separated by space
 * values can be integers, reals or strings
-* associations can be nested by using two spaces of indentation in lines subsequent to keys without value
+* associations can be nested by using two spaces of indentation in lines subsequent to keys that have no value

 ~~~
 key1 0 1 2 3 4
-key2 0.0 1 2.33 3 4
+key2 0.1 5 6.33 7 8
-key3 string1 string2
+key3 string1 string2 string3
 nest1
   nest11
-    nest111 string3 string4
+    nest111 string4 string5
-  nest12 3
+  nest12 9
-  nest13 string5
+  nest13 string6
-key4 string6
+key4 string7
 ~~~

 ## code example